US embassy urges Russia to allow visit to jailed US investor

 Michael Calvey, founder and senior partner at the Baring Vostok equity firm, was detained last week and jailed for two months pending the investigation into suspected embezzlement.
 The arrest of a respected investment manager who has worked in Russia for 25 years has sent shockwaves through the Russian business community.

 The U.S. Embassy said in a statement on Thursday that its staff has still not been able to visit Calvey seven days after he was detained despite multiple requests.
-The embassy said they expressed “strong concern” over the delay and “insist on access now.”
+Four days is the typical limit.

+“We have expressed our strong concern about this delay through diplomatic channels,” the embassy said in a statement.
+“We insist on access now.”

+The case against Calvey and five other people springs from a business dispute among shareholders of Russia’s Vostochny Bank.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.